One reason for this, of course, is because prayer has been an important part of my life in one form or another since I was young.

 “The Prayer”, by Jean-Leon Gerome

 One of my favorite philosophers is Lady Anne Conway who wrote her philosophy as a critique to Descartes.
 Conway also influenced the philosopher Leibniz.
-She was a Quaker, and I mention her here because Conway’s philosophy argues that all of creation is permeated by God’s light (which is perfect love and goodness).
-This light connects everything and everyone to God, and everyone is yearning to return to God.
+She was a Quaker, and I mention her here because Conway’s philosophy argues that all of creation is permeated by God’s light.
+(God’s light is perfect love and goodness).
+This light connects everything and everyone to God.
+And everyone is yearning to return to God.

-Of course, you aren’t required to believe this at all, but I think it is helpful for understanding how prayer works in our life: It is acknowledging God’s light in us, and it helps us return to God.
-And God’s light is always reaching out to us.
+Of course, you aren’t required to believe this at all.
+But I think it is helpful for understanding how prayer works in our life.
+Prayer acknowledges God’s light in us.
+And it helps us return to God, with God’s light in us guiding the way.
 You can read Anne Conway’s philosophy here.

 So why is it that even folks who are unsure or firm in their disbelief about God experience healing, transformative, and positive benefits from prayer?

 Numerous studies suggest that we function better both cognitively and emotionally when we interact socially with others.
-So, it makes sense that if prayer is a type of sociality, it strengthens and nourishes our intellect and emotions and gives us greater strength and clarity.
-And this would explain why even devout atheists like this man experience significant personal transformation through the practice of prayer.
+So, it makes sense that if prayer is a type of sociality, it strengthens and nourishes our intellect and emotions.
+And it gives us greater strength and clarity.
+This would explain why even devout atheists like this man experience significant personal transformation through the practice of prayer.

 Why Am I Writing About This?